taoteh1221/Open_Crypto_Tracker/README.txt

 FEATURES

+-ALWAYS will remain 100% FREE F.O.S.S. software (no need to register and pay premium access fees).

 -Optimized for low power devices (raspberrypi, pine64, etc).

 -Desktop / Server Editions available (see README.txt for differences / usage documentation)

--ALWAYS will remain 100% FREE F.O.S.S. software (no need to register and pay premium access fees).
+-Automated and user-friendly installation / upgrade script for Ubuntu / DietPi OS / RaspberryPi OS app setup (server edition) on your home / internal network or website.

 -PRIVATELY connects DIRECTLY to APIs / servers for data and comms (no "phoning home" to a middleman server), with optional proxy support for API connections.

--Automated and user-friendly installation / upgrade script for Ubuntu or Raspberry Pi app setup on your home / internal network or website.
+-Option to use proxies for external API requests, and SMTP authentication for email sending.

+-Secure HTTPS (SSL), username / password protection, and privacy mode in the portfolio interface, for privacy and security.

 -Support for over 40 exchanges (including DeFi), and over 80 market pairs (country fiat currency or secondary crypto).

--Secure HTTPS (SSL), username / password protection, and privacy mode in the portfolio interface, for privacy and security.

--Admin interface, to allow easily viewing / changing the app configuration (alerts / charts / markets / API / backups / logs / etc).

--Switch between light / dark (night mode) theme colors.

--Cryptocurrency portfolio subtotal summaries, and total portfolio worth (in crypto and your local primary currency), including value gain / loss data (with tracking support for long / short margin leverages), portfolio balance data, and marketcap data.

 -Price change alerts by email / text / Alexa / Telegram (configurable alert parameters available).